RecordsKeeper/multichain/docs/source/block.rst

     print result['blocktime']    #prints block time of the blocks print result['tx count']     #prints transaction count of the blocks

-It will return blockhash, miner address, blocktime and transaction count of the blocks.
+It will return blockhash, miner address, blocktime and transaction count of the queried blocks.